Sally Hunter: Storylines

-Sally is the mother of Dan, Ellie, Lisa (Gemma Atkinson) and Lee (Alex Carter), as well as the wife of Les.
+Sally is the mother of Dan, Ellie, Lisa (Gemma Atkinson) and Lee, as well as the wife of Les.
 She began working at the local chemist in Hollyoaks, before becoming a secondary school science teacher at Hollyoaks Comprehensive.
 On her arrival, already Sally had her work cut out in trying to track down her eldest child Ellie who has been missing for nearly two years in Ibiza.
 Ellie's disappearance brought much grief into the Hunter household as youngest daughter Lisa self harmed herself and Lee was getting in trouble with the police.
 Things weren't made easier by the fact that Sally's husband, Les, always turned to alcohol when he couldn't cope with his daily troubles.
 Les's drinking split him and Sally up for a while after he accidentally hit her while drunk but through these difficult times, sally kept a strong head and kept her family together.

 Eventually, when Ellie did arrived back home-suddenly things got even worse for the Hunter clan.
 Ellie's arrival brought more misery as she would often go against her mother's wishes.
 Ellie married Toby Mills (Henry Luxemburg), which the Hunter family approved off, but it was to be a huge mistake.
 After Ellie went missing again, Dan and Toby went to track her down but instead it was to be a horrendous night for the Hunter family.
 Toby had died and Dan was accused of his murder, while Ellie was left unconscious.
 Dan protested his innocence as he accused Toby of being the local serial killer and the Hunter family had to wait for Ellie to regain her consciousness, to clear Dan's name.
 When Ellie eventually woke up, she had lost her memory and accused Dan of killing her husband.
 This led to a long battle between the Hunter family and Ellie, climaxing to Ellie testifying against Dan in court.
 It led Dan to being sentenced for 15 years which left Sally devastated.

 However, within time Ellie managed to get her memory back and retracted her statement, claiming Dan's innocence after all.
 A delighted Sally was hugely relieved when Dan was finally released, but she vowed to never forgive Ellie who moved away from Hollyoaks after Sally disowned her.
 For once things seemed to be getting better for Sally, but it wasn't to last for too long as son Dan died in a rally race.
 With so many bad memories in the village, Sally decided the best was to move away from Hollyoaks and begin a new fresh life away with husband Les.
 The pair bid farewell on Les's motorbike to start a new life in Cyprus.

 Reception

 A reporter for the Daily Record branded the character a "kindly matriarch".
+Lucy Lather from Inside Soap opined that "Mrs Hunter in Hollyoaks finally seeing the light and refusing to live with her evil daughter - better late than never!".
+Lather included it as one of her soap stories she approved of titled "Yeahs!".